EnesKeremAYDIN/GeForgeNowDX11toDX9/README.md

 # GeForgeNowDX11toDX9
 If GeForce Now shuts down after launching the game or you want to downgrade the DX version of GeForce Now, you're in the right place.

+# Why can it be used?

+You can use it if you encounter problems such as a black screen error or startup problem when starting GeForce Now.
+It solved my problem.

 # Usage

 1st way: